Roswell: The Aliens Attack

-Roswell: The Aliens Attack is a 1999 made-for-television film produced for the United Paramount Network.
+Roswell: The Aliens Attack is a 1999 science fiction television film directed by Brad Turner, written by Jim Makichuk, and starring Steven Flynn, Kate Greenhouse, and Heather Hanson.
 The story is about two aliens who escape from Roswell, New Mexico, in 1947 with intentions to blow up the earth.
 Roswell: The Aliens Attack was filmed in Winnipeg, Manitoba, Canada.
-The film was released on VHS a while after the airing on television.
-In 2011, CBS Home Entertainment (distributed by Paramount Home Media Distribution) released the film on DVD for the first time.
+It premiered on UPN on February 4, 1999.